 Character Counter

-Type or paste your text below to instantly count characters, words, lines, and check your character limit for any social platform.
+Free word counter online and character counter — paste or type your text to instantly count characters, words, lines, spaces, and numbers, and check your limit for any platform.

 Platform Character Limit Checker